sannalda/isotv/docs/preprocessing.md

 The preprocessing step involves searching for full length transcripts from raw basecalled reads.

-[Filtlong](https://github.com/rrwick/Filtlong/) is used to filter reads by their quality, while [Pychopper](https://github.com/nanoporetech/pychopper) is used to find full length transcripts.
+First, basecalled ONT reads are filtered by the minimum read quality using [Filtlong](https://github.com/rrwick/Filtlong/).
+Then, full length transcripts are found using [Pychopper](https://github.com/nanoporetech/pychopper).

 ## Usage